 - Visiting pretty much all of the main sites, but only seeing them along the way from the outside.
-You’ll be able to take pictures from all around the city, which (as you may already know), is very beautiful.
+You’ll be able to take pictures from all around the city, which (as you may already know), is astonishing.

 How can you do this in a single day?
 Easy answer: HOP ON AND OFF THE BUS.
 That’s right, you can take buses that regularly pick up and drop off visitors at various points of interest.
-Please note: there are two vendors offering this service.
-Follow the links below to check the schedule and the routes for each of them.
+You can get the tickets here with discount.

 - The other way is by choosing the attraction that just can’t leave Barcelona without seeing.
 Plan your visit around it, including time to explore inside and out.
 Most people recommend Sagrada Familia, but it’s ultimately up to you.
 Buy the ticket online as soon as you can.
 That way, you’ll have more time (at least 2 hours) to explore the site you chose.
 After, you can include at least two of the routes of the HOP ON HOP OFF BUS so you can enjoy a bit more of the city.